draw vs fade golf

 1. Close Your Stance

-For starting with draw, close your stance angle towards the right (for a right-handed golfer) and left for vice versa.
+For starting with the draw, close your stance angle towards the right (for a right-handed golfer) and left for vice versa.

 With this angled stance, your ball can curve from right to left and back to your target.